Baseball Reliquary: History and mission

+Awards and exhibitions

 Beginning in 1999, the Reliquary created a hall-of-fame style historical commemoration of baseball notables called the Shrine of the Eternals.
 Rather than focusing on statistical accomplishments as does the National Baseball Hall of Fame and Museum in Cooperstown, New York, the Shrine “seek[s] out aspects of this history that have been overlooked or have not been explored in depth as well as players and others in baseball who have had unconventional careers.”
 The Reliquary and its Shrine have been described as “a haven for legends like Marvin Miller and Spaceman Lee, umpires like Emmett Ashford and Pam Postema … mostly renegades who did not meet the precise standards of the [National] Baseball Hall of Fame.”
 Some view the Shrine of the Eternals as a more welcome recognition of their contributions to baseball than even the Hall of Fame.

-The Reliquary has recognized three inductees each year since the Shrine's inception.
-Members of the Reliquary receive a ballot of 50 candidates for the Shrine each year, and the top three vote-getters by percentage are installed.
-As of the 2019 Shrine election, there were more than 300 voting members.